mhinz/vim-galore/README.md

 Use `g;` or `g,` to go an older or newer position respectively.
 These also take a count, e.g. `999g;` takes you to the oldest remembered position.

+If you want the changelist to persist after restarting Vim, you need to use the viminfo file and `:h viminfo-'`.

 Related help: `:h changelist`